USRSE/usrse23/pages/organization/organization.md

 - Nicole Brewer, Arizona State University
 - Carrie Brown, Pennsylvania State University

+#### Student Co-Chairs
+- Jamil Gafur, Doctoral Student at the University of Iowa
+- Sunyojita Rattu, Undergraduate Student at the University of Colorado Boulder

 ## Advisory Board

 Additional advisory for the conference is provided by the current members of